Recording your data, hands free on the farm

 On the Farmbrite blog we talk a lot about how easy it is to collect farm and ranch data in Farmbrite.
-You can even use the Farmbrite mobile app to enter information – on your iPhone – from the field.
+You can even use the Farmbrite mobile app to enter information – on your iPhone – from the field, even offline.
 But some typing is involved.
 Unfortunately, not all of us are as efficient at typing on our phones as our kids (or grand kids).

 If you’re not wild about typing, you can dictate info into Farmbrite using speech-to-text functionality that’s built into today’s computer and phone operating systems.
 It can save time compared to typing with your thumbs on a phone, and it turns out it can be really useful on your laptop or desktop computer, too.